Climate change in Turkey: Agriculture

-Unless global emissions are greatly reduced agriculture in Turkey, such as wheat, is expected to be severely affected after the late 2030s especially in areas with rain fed agriculture.
+Unless global emissions are greatly reduced agriculture in Turkey, such as wheat, is expected to be severely affected after the late 2030s, especially in areas with rain fed agriculture.
 Arid and semi-arid areas are at risk of desertification.
-According to Professor Barış Karapınar, water is lost through evaporation due to "old-fashioned" irrigation techniques used by the Southeastern Anatolia Project, increasing the risk of severe water shortage.
-Irrigated agriculture will decline as water stress increases and increasing food imports will hit Turkey's trade balance.
+Water is lost through evaporation due to "old-fashioned" irrigation techniques used by the Southeastern Anatolia Project, increasing the risk of severe water shortage.

 Damage to agriculture is predicted to greatly increase, for example due to "false spring" germination or blossoming followed by a cold snap.
 The increase in early blooming, which is happening due to climate change, can be a problem for crops such as fruit trees.
 Vineyards in Thrace are being affected.
-Pine nut production has been severely reduced.
 A significant decline in agricultural production is transmitted throughout the economy and reduces national welfare.
+More agritech co-operation with the EU and UAE has been suggested.

 Hydropower

-Reduced precipitation and hydroelectricity in Turkey is forecast, for example in the Tigris and Euphrates river basins, like the 2020 drought.
+Reduced precipitation and hydroelectricity in Turkey is forecast, and Turkish dams in the Tigris and Euphrates river basins are reducing cross-border flow and exacerbating drought due to climate change in Iraq.
 To conserve hydropower, solar power is being added next to the hydropower.

 Fisheries and aquaculture

-According to the Food and Agriculture Organization of the United Nations, fishing in the Black Sea is sensitive to the impacts of climate change, and according to the Turkish Marine Research Foundation all Turkish seas will be affected.
-The warming of Lake Van is reducing oxygen for pearl mullet.
+Warming seas and invasive marine species, such as from the Red Sea, have received little media coverage.
+Fishing in the Black Sea is sensitive to the impacts of climate change, and according to the Turkish Marine Research Foundation all Turkish seas will be affected.
+Lake Van is shrinking due to climate change.

 Tourism

-Tourism in Turkey may become too hot in the summer for some people, for example Antalya could become too hot for some visitors during school holidays in summer.
+Tourism in Turkey may become too hot in the summer for some people, for example Antalya could become too hot for some visitors during some school holidays.
 Development of ski resorts in the Central Taurus and eastern Black Sea region mountains may not be possible.

 Health impacts

-1,350 people died because of floods between 1970 and 2014 in Turkey and about 2 million people were affected by those floods.
 Climate change may impact health in Turkey, for example due to increased heatwaves, especially elderly and chronically ill people and children.
 Wildfires in Turkey were the worst in the history of the republic in 2021 and killed several people and injured hundreds.
 Droughts risk mosquito borne diseases.

-Impacts on migration

-There are over 3 million refugees of the Syrian Civil War in Turkey.
-But although severe droughts in Syria, such as those in 2007–2008 in the northeast, are made more likely by climate change in the Middle East, according to academics it is very unlikely that this was a cause of the Syrian civil war.

-According to the United Nations Development Programme, decreasing rainfall is exacerbating the wide social and regional disparities within Turkey, and the gap between south-eastern provinces and the rest of the country is widening.
+1,350 people died because of floods between 1970 and 2014 in Turkey and about 2 million people were affected by those floods.